"Never ever add more water to grout that's become stiff in the bucket. This added water will..."

 When removing the grout film from the tile, use a grout sponge that has rounded corners, and be sure to squeeze out all excess water from the sponge before the sponge contacts the grout.
 Change the rinse water frequently.

-The biggest cause for grout failure is water.
+The biggest cause of grout failure is water.
 Either too much is used to mix the grout or too much is used when removing the grout film from the surface of the tile.

 Excess water dilutes the amount of Portland cement in the grout.
 When this happens, the grout can turn to powder or simply crumble in a short amount of time.